ryansukale/incrudable/README.md

 };
 ```

-The custom actionTypes hash must have 3 keys - `wait`, `success`, and `failure` since these are the actions that that will be called in the lifecycle of the whenever the thunk/epic is invoked by your. application.
+The custom actionTypes hash must have 3 keys - `wait`, `success`, and `failure` since these are the action names that that will be called in the lifecycle of the whenever the thunk/epic is invoked by your application.

 The nice thing about operation customization is that they can be done for the well-known operations like `create`, `read`, `update`, `del`, and `list` and  as well.
 For example